baxpick/cpctelera_example/README.md

 A pre-built multi-architecture Docker image is available on [Docker Hub](https://hub.docker.com/r/braxpix/cpctelera-build-cpc):

-To build the `platformClimber` example project using the pre-built Docker image, run the following command:
+### 1. Clone cpctelera project and build it using custom script

+This repo contains `platformClimber` example project which can be used to demonstrate this use case:

 ```bash
 docker run -it --rm \